marxin/texi2rst-generated/sphinx/gccint/rtl-representation/constant-expression-types.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: RTL constants, RTL constant expression types

 .. _constants:

-.. index:: RTL constants

-.. index:: RTL constant expression types

 Constant Expression Types
 *************************